- What does frequent urination mean?

 What does frequent urination mean?

 At times, it comes along with bladder discomfort.
 It may also result from an overactive bladder.
-If you go more than eight times in 24 hours to urinate, then you are experiencing frequent urination.
+For men and women, if you go more than eight times in 24 hours to urinate, then you are experiencing frequent urination.

 Frequent urination is not the same as incontinence.
 That has to do with the involuntary leakage of urine.